Do you swaddle your baby or are you considering it? Can swaddling be harmful to your baby?

 - Pull the bottom up and over your baby’s feet and loosely tuck it under their shoulder: Keeping the swaddle looser around their feet is a good idea so they can kick and move their legs, which is important for strengthening their muscles.
 You want to make sure you tuck the bottom corner of the blanket tightly under their back to keep a secure swaddle.
 It is important not to have the legs bound up completely straight because that is not an anatomically normal position.
 See the video at the link below for hip-healthy swaddling.

 - Bring the last corner over your baby’s body and tuck it under: Finally, you’ll take the last flap of the blanket left untucked and pull it over your baby while holding the right arm down.
 Make sure the arm is straight to prevent your baby from escaping.
 Once pulled tight like a burrito, tuck the corner under your baby’s back.

 By following these instructions, you can safely swaddle your infant.
 Before setting them in a crib or on a playmat, remove any objects near your baby.

 Safe Swaddling Tips

 Parents use swaddling as a way to soothe and comfort their baby, but when it’s done incorrectly, there are potential risks.

 Here are some tips parents can follow that will help to ensure safe swaddling.

-Most of the risks of swaddling can be avoided if you swaddle your baby correctly.
-Make sure the swaddle is not too tight and your baby can move his or her legs rather freely.
+Most of the risks of swaddling can be avoided if it is done correctly.
+Make sure the swaddle is not too tight, and your baby can move and bend his or her legs rather freely.
 A swaddle is supposed to be tight enough not to be undone while sleeping, but should not limit your baby’s range of motion completely, especially in the legs and hips.

 Swaddles have a tendency to cause a baby to overheat, so make sure you don’t over swaddle your baby.
 Remember to practice safe swaddling, but also incorporate skin-to-skin time and time for your baby to move around freely.